-APPLICATION DECISION ON CHILD'S LEAVE OF ABSENCE FROM SCHOOL DURING TERM TIME Our Lady of Lourdes CMAT
+APPLICATION DECISION ON CHILD'S LEAVE OF ABSENCE FROM SCHOOL DURING TERM TIME

+Our Lady of Lourdes CMAT

-Pupil's Name: Year Group: Home Address: You applied for your child t o be absent fi rom school duri ng the following da ates: First Day of Absence: Date of Return to School: Total days applied for: The reason you gave for the e application f for leave of abso ence during term t ime: The decision in response to your applicat ion: The leave is considered to be Authorised: The leave is be considered to be Unauthorised: This application for leave was considered using the Trust's Attendance Policy and guidance for leave of absence requests.
+Pupil's Name: Year Group: Home Address: You applied for your child t to be absent fi om school duri ng the following da ates: First Day of Absence: Date of Return to School: Total days applied for: The reason you gave for th e application f or leave of abse ence during term ti me: The decision in response to your applicat ion: The leave is considered to be Authorised: The leave is be considered to be Unauthorised: This application for leave was considered using the Trust's Attendance Policy and guidance for leave of absence requests.
 The application was reviewed by the Headteacher.
-If you wish to discuss this decision further, please contact (insert contact details of either the school or the school's EWO) Signed on behalf (Inser t school's na ame) part of tl he Our Lady of L ourdes CMAT , ,
+If you wish to discuss this decision further, please contact (insert contact details of either the school or the school's EWO) Signed on behalf (Insert school's name) part of the Our Lady of Lourdes CMAT,